Camp Alvernia

 Upon the conclusion of the summer there was excitement and anticipation building up to a full afternoon of awards to conclude the summer.
-There were awards for every area of camp activity specialty for boys and girls in every respective group from Mohawk all the way to Senaca in the form of a bronze, silver, aorgold metal ,including an overall best female and best male trophy in that category named after a Franciscan Brother.
+There were awards for every area of camp activity specialty for boys and girls in every respective group from Mohawk all the way to Senaca in the form of a bronze, silver, or gold metal including an overall best female and best male trophy in that category named after a Franciscan Brother.
 The award recipient was decided upon by the counselors in those respective age groups based on performance throughout the summer.
 There were categories like boating, arts & crafts, soccer, softball, tennis, swimming, and track & field.
 The annual awards ceremony for decades ended with camper/athlete of the year, typically awarded to a Senaca the oldest group, someone who was enrolled in the last session of the camp, and typically was there all summer.
 These were not necessarily requirements but obvious attributes of the winner.
 These campers were nominated and voted on by all the counselors.
 There was great anticipation of who would win the prestigious title every year and typically the individuals that were the 12 runner ups and winners were campers of high drive and athleticism.

 In the summer of 2000, Camp Alvernia developed a course called "Leadership Skills in Community Youth Recreation."
 The course was based in part on the camp's annual pre-camp orientation program, and participating camp counselors earn college credit.
 The Love of Learning Montessori method school moved to the grounds of Camp Alvernia in September 2004.

 In the 1990s, many of the camp's records were thrown out, having suffered water damage.
 In 2010, the camp began a concerted effort to reconnect with former campers and counselors.

 In 2012, the camp built two new pools to provide additional space for recreational and instructional swim programs.
 The camp also conducts a greatly expanded boating program, with paddle boats, canoes, kayaks, stand up paddleboards (SUPs), and sailboats.
 The camp also offers a sailing certification program through US Sailing.